xuzpgroup/YingjieZhao/README.md

 The MKXYZ directory includes:
 The bash script to copy the xyz file (generated from MD simulations) in batches;
-The C# code to cut the xyz file in the specific frame.
+The C# code to cut the xyz file in the specific frame, and the xyz files are used to calculate SASA and Rg in VMD.

 The UnsupervisedLearning directory includes:
 The code of K-means algorithm;